 For School buildings opened or structurally changed since July 1st, 1999.

 Radon testing is required in selected counties.
 If you are required to test the building, enough rooms shall be tested to include at least 20% of the ground contact rooms in each building.
 These rooms will include all rooms that students would be expected to use or visit as part of their normal school experience.
 Classrooms, offices, fellowship halls, cafeteria, gymnasiums, and clinics are the types of rooms to include.
 Bathrooms, kitchens, storage, teacher lounges are excluded.
 Hallways are excluded unless a designated seating area is in the hallway.
 Five percent of the rooms in these facilities must be retested five years later.

 RMI Inspections provides radon gas detection by using state of the art CRM continuous radon monitors by Radalink.
 We are a certified Radon Business Florida License #RB2508 and National Radon Proficiency Program #NRPP ID 107847RT qualified to perform Radon Testing.
 RMI Inspections meets the new Federal Housing Standards for Radon Testing for HUD & FHA Insured Mortgages which require that the Radon Testing Company be State and National Radon Proficiency Certified.
-We have provided a link to the State of Florida Health Website on Radon Gas.
-2nd link is to State of Florida Licensed Approved Radon Measurement Business.
+We have provided some links to the State of Florida Health Website on Radon Gas and State of Florida Licensed Approved Radon Measurement Business.